Personal insight questions

 • There is no right or wrong way to answer these questions.
 It’s about getting to know your personality, background, interests and achievements in your own unique voice.

 • Use the additional comments field if there are issues you'd like to address that you didn't have the opportunity to discuss elsewhere on the application.
 This shouldn't be an essay, but rather a place to note unusual circumstances or anything that might be unclear in other parts of the application.
-You may use the additional comments field to note extraordinary circumstances related to COVID-19, if necessary.

 Questions & guidance